Spain to cut VAT on gas to 5% from October, PM Sanchez says | Headlines

 Spain to cut VAT on gas to 5% from October, PM Sanchez says

-The government has reduced value-added tax on electricity twice over the past year.
+The government has reduced value-added tax on electricity twice over the past year to 5% too.
 Energy costs have skyrocketed since Russia invaded Ukraine in February, as Russia is a main supplier of natural gas to Europe for heating and power-generation.

 The Spanish government will cut value-added tax (VAT) on gas to 5% from 21% from October to reduce the impact of rising gas prices on household utility bills, Prime Minister Pedro Sanchez said on Thursday.